MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: isa_matrix (a)

-   Return :const:`true` if :var:`a` is a real or complex matrix, :const:`false` otherwise.
+   Return :const:`true` if :var:`a` is a real or complex matrix (i.e. is-a matrix), :const:`false` otherwise.
+This function is only available from the module :mod:`MAD.typeid`.

+.. function:: isy_matrix (a)

+   Return :const:`true` if :var:`a` is a real, complex or integer matrix (i.e. is-any matrix), :const:`false` otherwise.
 This function is only available from the module :mod:`MAD.typeid`.

 Methods
 =======